Today you’ll find the best .45 ACP carbine for you.

 That said, the ergonomics get the job done.

-The grip is really nice.
-The stock’s a skeletonized polymer.
+The grip is really nice and comfortable.
+The buttstock’s a skeletonized polymer.
 It’s got a thumb safety.
 Any newbie shooter will quickly learn how to use it without any formal training.

 Magazine & Reloading